 I’ve written extensively about my battle with anxiety on this site.
 If you’d like to read my various articles on the topic, you can do so here.

 To sum it up, I had a traumatic childhood, a crazy parent, was homeless by 19, had really terrible relationships, then somehow got it together, married my husband and now I’m crazy happy.
-But the reality is that despite my life being infinitely better than it was, better than I ever could’ve imagined it or even expected for myself, I still battle with anxiety.
+But the reality is that despite the fact that my life is infinitely better than it was, better than I ever could’ve imagined it or even expected for myself, I still battle with anxiety.
 It’s a struggle I’ve improved greatly, but have yet to 100% overcome.

-So here are some things I do everyday to keep my anxiety at bay.
-They make a huge difference and really help me, so hopefully you can use some of these as tools to help you too.
-Please note that I am not a doctor or medical professional, this advice is not meant to be used as treatment or a replacement for professional medical advice.
+So here are some things I do every day to keep my anxiety at bay.
+They make a huge difference and really help me, so hopefully, you can use some of these as tools to help you too.
+Please note that I am not a doctor or medical professional, this advice is not meant to be used as a treatment or a replacement for professional medical advice.

 EVERY MORNING/THROUGHOUT THE DAY

 Every morning I wake up and go through my usual routine of getting ready for the day.
 Even if you work from home like I do, I highly recommend using at least a little bit of makeup (healthy, non-toxic makeup, of course, I use this brand) and putting on cute clothes.
 Even if those clothes are just cute workout gear.
 I truly think that taking care of yourself, making yourself look presentable and feel good about your appearance is a huge stress reliever.
 It makes you feel better throughout the day.
 Think about it – you’re going to feel better in cute clothes than you are in sweats.
 I don’t always do this, and I always feel worse on days that I don’t.